 Very famous Khardung La frog.
 Looks like the medication had its effect as Rakesh Ji was out to click the frog.

 We were followed closely by an Army convoy.
-So we decided to speedup and not get caught behind them if they overtook us.
-The road turned in to a dirt track after we crossed South Pullu; where you need to submit the copy of the permits.
+So we decided to speed up and not get caught behind them if they overtook us.
+The road turned into a dirt track after we crossed South Pullu.
+This is where you need to submit a copy of the permits.